teamforage/forage-android-sdk/README.md

     ): ForageApiResponse<String>
 ```

-To keep the sensitive information PCI compliant, this function needs the `ForagePINEditText` reference and the Context so we can cancel ongoing requests properly.
+To keep the sensitive information PCI compliant, this function needs the `ForagePINEditText` reference and the `Context` so that Forage can cancel ongoing requests properly.
+The `paymentMethodRef` parameter is a string identifier that refers to an instance in Forage's database of a [`PaymentMethod`](https://docs.joinforage.app/reference/create-payment-method), a tokenized representation of an EBT Card.

 This is an example of usage inside an ACC ViewModel: